LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 the system generating instead a `type_error(callable,user:1)` exception.
 There are also cases where Prolog systems provide more fine-grained error checking than required by the current standards.
-This can translate to accepting more than one exception type (e.g. both an instantiation and a domain error).
+This can translate to accepting more than one exception type (e.g., both an instantiation and a domain error).

 There is a potential catch-22 when using a language to test itself as the